Frequently Asked Questions

 16. Are there any treatments that follow surgery?

-Even if the doctor removes all the cancer that can be seen at the time of the operation, some patients may receive chemotherapy after surgery to kill any cancer cells that are left.
+Even if the doctor removes all the cancer that can be seen at the time of the operation, many patients receive chemotherapy after surgery to kill any cancer cells that are left.
 Chemotherapy treatment after surgery -- to increase the chances of a cure -- is called adjuvant therapy.

 Researchers have found that patients who received adjuvant therapy usually survived longer and went for longer periods of time without a recurrence of colon cancer than patients treated with surgery alone.